Jeremy Shamos

 Jeremy Shamos (born February 22, 1970) is an American actor.

 Early life

 Shamos was born in New York City but raised in Denver, Colorado.
 He has a M.F.A. from New York University.

 Career

-Shamos is a character actor, his most notable roles are Craig Kettleman on Better Call Saul, Johanes Karlsen in Nurse Jackie and Ralph in the film Birdman or (The Unexpected Virtue of Ignorance).
+Shamos is an Obie Award-winning, Tony Award-nominated actor based in Brooklyn, New York.
+His most notable roles in film and television include Dickie Glenroy on Only Murders in the Building, Craig Kettleman on Better Call Saul, Johanes Karlsen on Nurse Jackie, and Ralph in Birdman or (The Unexpected Virtue of Ignorance).

-Shamos is also a stage actor, starring in productions including Steve Martin's Meteor Shower, Clybourne Park for which Shamos was nominated for a Tony Award, The Qualms, The Assembled Parties, Dinner with Friends, 100 Saints You Should Know, and Elling.
+Shamos is also a stage actor, starring in productions including Stephen Sondheim's last musical Here We Are, Steve Martin's Meteor Shower, Clybourne Park, for which Shamos was nominated for a Tony Award, Glengarry Glen Ross (with Al Pacino), The Qualms, The Assembled Parties, Dinner with Friends, 100 Saints You Should Know, and Elling.

 Personal life

 Shamos is married to actress Nina Hellman.
 They have two children, a daughter and a son.